 2. Getting an advanced degree in teaching online.

-There are plenty of master’s degree programs in education you can apply for without any in-person component, but these are usually explicitly designed for people who already have their teaching certification and are looking for ways to advance their credentials and increase their salary.
+There are plenty of master’s degree programs in education you can apply for without any in-person component.
+Still, these are usually explicitly designed for people who already have their teaching certification and are looking for ways to advance their credentials and increase their salary.
 They typically take two years to complete and popular options include:

 - MA in teaching